Welcome to Rainbow Dragon – LGBT and Welsh history

 Now I work as a consultant historian providing talks and workshops throughout Wales.
 I have also written the first book which exclusively celebrates Welsh LGBT people entitled:

-Forbidden Lives: LGBT stories from Wales to be published by Seren Books in September 2017.
+Forbidden Lives: LGBT Histories from Wales to be published by Seren Books on 3rd October 2017.

 As I researched the book and picked my way through myriad newspaper articles, archives and extracts from books I came across a lot of material which has never been published and which didn’t fit into the book.
 So I thought the best way to share this would be to set up this site and bring that information into the public domain.